Picovoice/leopard/demo/web/README.md

 # leopard-web-demo

 This is a basic demo to show how to use Leopard for web browsers, using the IIFE version of the library (i.e. an HTML script tag).
-It instantiates a Leopard worker engine and uses it with the [@picovoice/web-voice-processor](https://www.npmjs.com/package/@picovoice/web-voice-processor) to access (and automatically downsample) microphone audio.
+It instantiates a Leopard worker engine and uses it with the [@picovoice/web-voice-processor](https://www.npmjs.com/package/@picovoice/web-voice-processor) to access (and automatically downsample) microphone audio. <!-- markdown-link-check-disable-line -->

 ## AccessKey